tytydraco/yessleep/out/I_followed_a_woman_to_a_private_pool_and_I_cant_find_the_door_PART_2.md

-I had it in my hand when I felt a peppering of buckshot in my right shoulder.
+I had the gun in my hand when I felt a peppering of buckshot in my right shoulder.